SCRIER-org/COVID_sim_v1/README.md

     It really hardly matters where you start.

  Contributions:
- a) No one known before has given day-by-day breakdown prediction of how many Known (official) infections.
+1. Day-by-day breakdown prediction of how many Known (official) infections.
+This is important to establish credibility--we are boldly predicting totals weeks ahead of time.
+So far it's scarily accurate.
- b) No one known before has incorporated assumptions about hospital and ventilator saturations on deaths.
+2. Assumptions about hospital and ventilator saturations on deaths.

  LEAVES OUT:
  350,000 pregnant births EACH MONTH in America, will have to stay at home.